Tornadocraver/MSG_SERVER/README.md

 -----

 This program is a complete messageing application built around my MsgServer.cs file and communicates with connected client applications (https://github.com/Tornadocraver/MSG_CLIENT/).
 Please note that this project is still in the testing phase and may have some issues (although you are welcome to test it).
+Also note: YOU NEED TO PORT-FORWARD IF YOU PLAN ON COMMUNICATING OVER THE INTERNET!
 Any questens or suggestions, send me an email as: micahmail9@gmail.com

 Future Plans:
 		- Bug fixes